 select * from student;

-Consider the following SQL statement which matched the ‘Jo’ pattern from stud_lname column and returns the result as ‘Jo’ if the pattern matched otherwise return as NULL.
+Consider the following SQL statement, which matched the ‘Jo’ pattern from the stud_lname column and returns the result as ‘Jo’ if the pattern matched otherwise, return as NULL.

 SELECT stud_fname, (SELECT regexp_matches(stud_lname, '(Jo)')) FROM student;